-- Funding amount: \$550,000,000 - Funding mechanism: Formula-Based Funding - Eligible recipients: States, Local governments, and Tribes - Eligible uses: Developing energy efficiency and conservation strategies, receiving technical assistance, auditing buildings, creating programs to incentivize energy efficiency improvements or perform retrofits, developing and implementing programs to save energy from transportation, and more. - For more information: Energy Efficiency and Conservation Block Grant Program Webpage HERE - Interested entities should submit concept papers to the Department of Energy by June 5, 2023 as a first step to apply for this competitive program, with more details HERE
+• Funding amount: \$550,000,000

+- Funding mechanism: Formula-Based Funding - Eligible recipients: States, Local governments, and Tribes - Eligible uses: Developing energy efficiency and conservation strategies, receiving technical assistance, auditing buildings, creating programs to incentivize energy efficiency improvements or perform retrofits, developing and implementing programs to save energy from transportation, and more. - For more information: Energy Efficiency and Conservation Block Grant Program Webpage HERE - The deadline for full applications under this program passed on August 21, 2023. - On February 28, 2024, the Biden-Harris administration announced selections for the fourth round of awards under the EECBG program.
+There will be a total of \$17.28 million distributed to 4 states, 23 local governments, 2 tribes and the territory of Guam. - Read the press release HERE.